-Electronic prescriptions, or eScripts, are a new alternative to paper prescriptions.
-They’re designed to be a convenient and efficient way to get your medicine using QR code technology, which you may already be familiar with.
+An eScript, or electronic prescription, is a digital alternative to a paper script.
+It's a convenient and efficient way to get your medicine from your local pharmacy using QR code technology, which you may already be familiar with.

 In this article, we guide you through what eScripts are, how they work and the benefits of using them:

-An electronic prescription, or eScript, is a digital version of a paper prescription.
-It’s sent to you by your doctor in the form of a QR code, or token, as it’s referred to in an eScript.
+An eScript is a digital version of a paper script.
+It’s sent to you by text or email by your doctor and appears in the form of a QR code, or electronic token, as it’s also referred to.

-eScripts are different to the image-based prescriptions you may have used where your doctor takes a picture of a handwritten script and emails or faxes it to your pharmacist.
+eScripts are different to the image-based prescriptions where your doctor takes a picture of a handwritten script and emails or faxes it to your pharmacist.
 An eScript can only be sent directly to you, your doctor can’t send it to your pharmacist.

-Your doctor sends you a text message or email containing a link to a unique QR code.
+Instead of handing you a paper script, your doctor sends you a text message or email containing a link to a unique QR code, or token.

 Your pharmacist scans the QR code to retrieve the details of your script and dispenses as normal.

-Once your pharmacist scans the QR code you will no longer be able to use that same token, so you should delete the eScript message when you have been given your medicine.
-You can tell whether an eScript has been filled by clicking on the link in your message, it will let you know whether it’s been filled or is no longer available.
+Once your pharmacist scans the QR code and dispenses your medication you can no longer use the same token, so it's best to delete each message once you have received your medication.
+You can always check whether an eScript has been filled by clicking the link in your message, it tells you whether it’s been filled or is no longer available.

 If a carer or family member normally collects your medicine on your behalf, all you need to do is forward them the message so they can continue to collect it for you.